opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

 for a given query is ultimately an exercise in balancing privacy and accuracy needs; we discuss this topic more :ref:`below <Privacy tradeoff>`.

-Tumult Analytics currently supports two distinct privacy definitions:
+Tumult Analytics currently supports three distinct privacy definitions:

 * *Pure Differential Privacy (Pure DP)*, with its associated privacy parameter ``epsilon``.
   For data publication use cases, the value of ``epsilon`` is often chosen to be